oVirt/ovirt-site/source/documentation/vmm-guide/chap-Administrative_Tasks.html.md

 **Note:** When you place a host into maintenance mode, the virtual machines running on that host are automatically migrated to other hosts in the same cluster.
 You do not need to manually migrate these virtual machines.

 **Note:** Live migrating virtual machines between different clusters is generally not recommended.
-The currently only supported use case is documented at [https://access.redhat.com/articles/1390733](https://access.redhat.com/articles/1390733).

 **Manually Migrating Virtual Machines**